 Electrical Safety Standards, Clearly Explained

 This site explains product-level electrical and electronic safety standards in plain language.
-We focus on what major standards are designed to address, where they apply, and how they differ — without certification guidance, compliance steps, or regulatory advice.
+We focus on purpose, scope, and conceptual structure, not certification, testing, or compliance steps.

 What this site covers

-Safety standards are often misunderstood because they're discussed only in the context of testing or certification.
-This site focuses on understanding standards themselves, not how to "pass" them.
+Safety standards are often discussed only in the context of testing or certification.
+This site focuses on understanding the standards themselves.

 We explain:

-• The purpose and intent of individual safety standards
+• Purpose and intent of individual safety standards

-• What types of products or materials a standard applies to
+• What products, materials, or equipment a standard applies to

-• How related standards differ or overlap at a high level
+• How related standards differ or overlap conceptually

 We do not provide: